bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iRlh_w6uRds" frameborder="0" allowfullscreen></iframe>

-Syndrome plans to "keep the best inventions for himself" so, once again, he can get attention and praise for being the "most special," sound familiar?
+Syndrome plans to "keep the best inventions for himself" so, once again, he can get attention and praise for being the "most special."
+Sound familiar?
 Also important is the fact that our hero, Mr. Incredible, effectively *created* Syndrome by denying Buddy's abilities and rejecting his help because Buddy's super-power is intelligence, rather than something physical.